facelessuser/sublime-markdown-popups/docs/usage.md

     .myplugin.myclass { ... }
     ```

-    Also, do not try to override the style of existing base classes and elements with plugin injection, but use custom plugin classes so that you will only target what your plugin as specifically added special classes to.
+    Also, do not try to override the style of existing base classes and elements with plugin injection, but use custom plugin classes so that you will only target what your plugin has specifically added special classes to.

 ## update_popup